 People turned to look as she passed by and sat down.
 The meeting had already started.
 She was late.

-Siobhan took in details of the members sitting around the circle, in return.
-There were a handful of other people standing at the corners of the room, a couple sides of which had a row of doors leading toward small adjoining rooms.
+There were a handful of other people standing at the corners of the room, and several doors opened up off the sides, leading into small adjoining rooms.
 ‘Guards, probably both to protect the members and protect against them.
 And I’d bet those small rooms are to handle the exchanges in a slightly more private way after the meeting is over.’

-Liza was there, and Siobhan recognized her mostly from the fact that she was the only one other than the arbiter seated at an individual table.
+Liza was there, slouched nonchalantly on her chair, giving off a sense of irritated superiority even with her features covered.
+Siobhan recognized her mostly from the fact that she was the only one other than the arbiter seated at an individual table.
 It was the unfolding cube artifact that Liza had termed a “portable office.”
-The woman was slouched nonchalantly on her chair, giving off a sense of irritated superiority even with her features covered.

 Some of the other members were obviously non-human, and for the more distinctive of them, the masks they wore might not have actually done much to protect their identities.